ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

 Once you've checked that out, you'll find a short interview with the high-performing China's team captain, ::tyrcs::{ user=13026904 }, at the end of this post.
 A fitting person, given their amazing scores throughout the tournament!
 We've hardly ever seen a week go by without them topping the scoreboards.

-With the handy help of ::SurfChu85::{ user=4469895 }, [yukina meng](https://osu.ppy.sh/users/9919550), and ::Nerfox::{ user=7976724 } we've managed to get these recaps done in video form — this week was no exception!
+With the handy help of ::SurfChu85::{ user=4469895 }, ::yukina meng::{ user=9919550 }, and ::Nerfox::{ user=7976724 } we've managed to get these recaps done in video form — this week was no exception!

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/-YSOZ_eWE4E" frameborder="0" allowfullscreen></iframe>